Search String

 Prince of Persia

 Brøderbund released Prince of Persia for IBM PC MS-DOS 2.11 in March of 1990.
 Prince of Persia is a cinematic puzzle-platform game notable for the fluidity of its rotoscoped sprite animations, digitized sound effects and precise platforming and dueling controls.
-The gameplay and presentation of Prince of Persia influenced Another World of 1991.

 The original Prince of Persia was designed, drawn and programmed by Jordan Mechner in 6502 assembly and released on the Apple 2 in 1989.

 In Prince of Persia players control an unnamed hero tasked with saving an imprisoned princess by defeating the tyrannical Grand Vizier, Jaffar.
-Players explore a a time-limited dungeon while dueling Jaffar's minions and negotiating obstacles such as spikes, gates and collapsing floors.
+Players explore a time-limited dungeon while dueling Jaffar's minions and negotiating obstacles such as spikes, gates and collapsing floors.
 Prince of Persia dungeons are presented in side-elevation with obliquely-projected platforms, which adds a degree of scene-depth.

 The Prince of Persia hero can walk or run left and right, take a single step, duck, jump directly upwards and diagonally upwards, climb up onto ledges, hang from ledges, climb down from ledges, drop down from ledges and pick up objects.
 In sword-fighting aka dueling mode, the hero can sheathe and unsheathe his sword, strike, block and advance or retreat.